Puyang Zhejiang, China Travel Guide

 Pujiang County features a humid subtropical climate, characterized by distinct seasons.

-Summers (June-August) are mild and muggy, with mean temperatures from 25°C to 30°C. Temperatures frequently exceed 35°C. Rainfall abundant at this time of year, especially during The month of june, marking the peak of the monsoon season.
+Summers (June-August) are warm and muggy, with average temperatures from 25°C to 30°C. Temperatures frequently exceed 35°C. Rainfall abundant during these months, especially in June, marking the peak of the rainy season.
 High humidity outdoor activities less comfortable.
 Autumns (September-November) feature generally mild and dry weather.
 Average temperatures fall between 15°C and 25°C. This season unclouded skies and comfortable conditions, making it a favorite time for many travelers.

 Autumn (September-November) or Spring (April-May) deliver the most comfortable temperatures and pleasant conditions for enjoying Pujiang’s natural parks and mountains.

-Cultural visits to sites are ideal in Autumn and Spring due to comfortable weather.
+Cultural site visits are ideal in Autumn and Spring due to comfortable weather.
 Indoor activities and local cuisine are year-round, but Autumn and Spring still offer more comfortable overall travel conditions.

 April-May & Sep-Oct